Dmitriev-Andrey/Dmitriev-Andrey.github.io/_posts/2022-02-18-Blocking_socket_server.md

 }
 ```

-Client is easier than server.
-We create socket, input and output stream, send and read message.
+The client is easier than the server.
+We create a socket, input and output streams, send and read messages.

 Most servers have similar logic.
 But what if we want to handle a lot of clients?
 Hundreds of thousands!
-We create a lot of threads, or if we use threadpool all threads will be busy.
-We will solve this problem in next article.
+We create a lot of threads, or if we use a thread pool all threads will be busy.
+We will solve this problem in the next article.

 All code is here: https://github.com/Dmitriev-Andrey/sockets